Jassem Koleilat: Early career

+Forge FC

-In February 2024, he joined Canadian Premier League club Forge FC on a short-term deal ahead of their CONCACAF Champions Cup matches.
-He had previously trained with the club prior to his senior year in college in 2022.
-Koleilat later signed a multi-year deal with Forge in March.
-He made his club debut on May 11, recording a clean sheet in a 0-0 draw in a league match against Pacific FC.
-He was part of a two keeper tandem with Forge, splitting starts with Christopher Kalongo.
-He helped the club win the CPL Shield as regular season champions in 2024, the first title of his professional career.
-After the 2024 season, the club picked up his option for the 2025 season.
-At the end of the 2025 season, he won the league's Golden Glove award as the top goalkeeper.
+In February 2024, Koleilat joined Canadian Premier League club Forge FC on a short-term deal ahead of their CONCACAF Champions Cup matches.
+He had previously trained with the club before his senior year in college in 2022.
+In March 2024, Koleilat signed a multi-year deal with Forge.

+He made his club debut on 11 May 2024, recording a clean sheet in a 0–0 league draw against Pacific FC.
+Throughout the season he formed a two-goalkeeper tandem with Christopher Kalongo, sharing starting duties.
+He helped Forge win the 2024 CPL Shield as regular-season champions, the first trophy of his professional career.
+After the season, the club exercised his option for 2025.
+At the end of the 2025 season, Koleilat won the Canadian Premier League Golden Glove award as the league's top goalkeeper.

+Birmingham Legion FC

+In February 2026, Koleilat signed with USL Championship club Birmingham Legion FC.

 Personal life

-Koleilat is of Czech descent through his father and Lebanese and Canadian descent through his mother.
+Koleilat holds Czech, Lebanese, and Canadian citizenship.
+He speaks English, Arabic, and French.